-Our educational experience starts with the Common Core, a set of coordinated courses in all the STEM disciplines—biology, chemistry, computer science, engineering, math, and physics—as well as classes in academic writing and critical inquiry.
-The Core gives you a broad scientific background, no matter what your future major, and introduces you to the critical relationships between the STEM disciplines.
+Our educational experience starts with the Common Core, a set of coordinated courses from every department—biology, chemistry, computer science, engineering, math, physics and humanities, social sciences and the arts.
+The Core gives you a broad scientific background coupled with academic writing and critical inquiry.
+No matter what your future major, you will gain a solid interdisciplinary foundation.

 The major builds depth and technical competence in a chosen field.
 Majors at Harvey Mudd emphasize a broad-based, interdisciplinary approach to equip our students with problem-solving skills and the ability to adapt to any challenge.
 Coursework comes alive with project-based experiential learning and graduate-level research opportunities.
 You’ll finish your major working on real-world research or design projects.
 Throughout the entire curriculum runs an emphasis on developing strong oral and written communications and excellent computational skills.

 Harvey Mudd’s Majors

 - computer science

 - mathematical and computational biology